 # Maximum Level: The maximum units of a particular SKU that should be stored at any time.
 Setting a proper maximum level will lessen capital locked up in inventory, losses due to deterioration and stock turning obsolete, and warehouse storage and overhead costs.

 # Minimum Level: Ideally stock should not fall below this level at any time.
-This ensures order fulfillment or production is not held up due to shortage of materials.
+This ensures order fulfilment or production is not held up due to shortage of materials.

 # Average Stock Level: Average stock level is fixed by averaging the minimum and maximum level of stocks.
 Deviations will reflect changes in consumer buying habits or trends.